The Holy Grail: Large FOV Optical See-Through AR (Mixed Reality)

 Microsoft HoloLens V1 sold roughly 50-60K units according to estimates creating a strong user base, developer community and platform for the next generation coming to an Enterprise near you.
 Note:

-While this information is by no means a definitive guarantee that Kopin has secured a socket win inside HoloLens V2.
+This information is by no means a definitive guarantee that Kopin has secured a socket win inside HoloLens V2.
 To be fair, the new design win could also be Google Glass V3 as Google is already a Kopin customer.
 However, I believe there is enough information here to trigger investors take a closer look at the possibility Microsoft is going with Kopin for HoloLens V2.
 Furthermore, it adds strength to my ongoing narrative for investors that Kopin is the undisputed supplier of choice for Augmented Reality and now potentially Mixed Reality head-worn wearables.
 As such, I think it deserves serious consideration as a core holding for an AR, VR, MR, or wearables investment portfolio.

 After all, wouldn’t you want to own the company with the majority of socket wins heading into the explosive AR and Mixed Reality market that is likely to be worth more than $200B within 5 years?